Urogynecological Wellness Practitioner Program Pathophysiology

 Specific Study - Pediatric Nursing

 The student explores a family oriented approach to the care of children.
 Emphasis is placed upon the growth and development, and common and complex pediatric disorders.
-The McGill Nursing Model is applied to the nursing management of children living and dying with various pediatric health conditions.
+Evidence based resources inform the process of critical thinking in identifying the nursing management of children living and dying with various pediatric health conditions.

 The older adult population is increasing more rapidly than any other age group.
 This increase in numbers of older adults has important implications for nursing.
+Gerontological nursing is the specialty practice of caring for older adults to support their health and well being.
 Students are provided with a foundation to meet the future challenges of gerontologic nursing practice.
 They will examine the aging process, theories of aging, and the factors that can interfere with or promote healthy aging.
 Social, economical, and political issues related to older clients are explored.

 Specific Study - Trauma Nursing